gladcolor/trim_json_decimal/README.md

 # How to use
 Environment: Python 3.7

-In Windows, copy `run_script.bat` to the json file directory, then run it.
+In Windows, copy `run_script.bat` and `process_json.py` to the json file directory, then double click `run_script.bat` to run.
 The results will be stored in the "trimed" directory.
 Save about 40% of size.